deer-god-studios/dggt/docs/mainpage.md

 @mainpage

-Welcome to DGGT, The Deer God Game Toolkit.<br>
+Welcome to the @ref dggt "DGGT Library": The Deer God Game Tools Library.<br>
 <br>
 This library is split into several modules and submodules:<br>
 - @ref math <br>